ContextLab/storytelling-with-data/slides/outline.md

 # Part II

+We will spend Part II of the course repeating three general steps in the storytelling process:
+1. *Pitching and brainstorming.*  You'll present your ideas to your classmates, form groups, workshop story ideas.
+2. *Refinement.* We'll workshop your (and your group's) ideas and code.
+You can also use this time to bring up new content ideas that you'd like to learn more about.
+3. *Critiquing.* As a class we will discuss your story and provide constructive feedback.
+We'll also go through your code and discuss any relevant coding issues (e.g., challenges, clever hacks, etc.) that might be relevant to the class.

+You should plan to make it through this cycle at least three times during Part II of the course (i.e., you should produce at least 3 data stories).

 Each data story should be contained in a single sub-folder of [data-stories](https://github.com/ContextLab/storytelling-with-data/tree/master/data-stories).
 Your project should comprise the following files:
 - A README.md markdown file based on [this template](https://github.com/ContextLab/storytelling-with-data/blob/master/data-stories/demo/README.md).
 The README file should contain:
   - A project description and overview